Ship AWS Cloudwatch Logs to Any Destination with OpenTelemetry

 Viewing the logs collected

-If you followed the steps detailed above, the following AWS Cloudwatch logs will now be delivered to your specified destination.observIQ’s monitoring technology is a game changer for organizations that care about performance and efficiency.
-If you’re using Oracle DB, our solutions can make a significant difference in your infrastructure monitoring.
+If you follow the steps detailed above, the following AWS Cloudwatch logs will now be delivered to your specified destination. observIQ’s monitoring technology is a game changer for organizations that care about performance and efficiency.
+If you’re using Oracle DB, our solutions can significantly impact your infrastructure monitoring.
 Follow this space to keep up with all our future posts and simplified configurations for various sources.
-For questions, requests, and suggestions, reach out to our support team at support@observIQ.com.
-Join our open source observability community Slack Channel.
+For questions, requests, and suggestions, contact our support team at support@observIQ.com.
+Join our open-source observability community Slack Channel.